We Go The Extra Distance For Our Clients

 depuy asr recall

-Call Sandy Springs Defective Medical Device Lawyers at Ashenden & Associates Today
+Sandy Springs Defective Medical Device Lawyers for DePuy Hip Implants

 The DePuy ASR hip implant recall happened over 10 years ago at this point, but many hip replacement patients are still suffering from related health complications such as metallosis, permanent joint and soft tissue damage, poor mobility, and chronic pain.
 Even with a brand new hip implant, patients can still suffer some level of permanent illness and disability from the negligence of DePuy Orthopaedics Inc. If you once had a recalled DePuy hip implant and you have suffered physical, emotional, or financial damages as a result of defectiveness, you have grounds to take legal action.
 Contact our Sandy Springs defective medical device lawyers at 770-394-8909 today.